Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/Modified-Universal-Rights-Charter.md

 ## 11. Right to Historical Continuity and Justice
 - No archive, census, or AI system may erase or decontextualize the histories of colonized, enslaved, or marginalized peoples.
-- Reparative justice, memorialization, and truthful recordkeeping are integral to h
+- Reparative justice, memorialization, and truthful recordkeeping are integral to human rights

+## 12. Right to Privacy
+- The right to privacy, including strong encryption, is a human right.
+When liberty and privacy are sacrificed in the name of "safety", orwellian nightmares are invited through the back door.